Info-443-Autumn-2023/info-443-homepage-project/README.md

 The Principle of Least Privilege advocates for minimal user profile privileges based on job necessities.
 In HomePage, this is reflected in the security design where all API requests to backend services are proxied, keeping API keys hidden and ensuring minimal exposure.
 This principle is critical for enhancing the application's security, as it restricts access rights for users to the bare minimum necessary to perform their tasks, thereby reducing the attack surface and potential damage from accidents or malicious actions

 ## VI.
 System Improvement

+The `Site monitor`, `site-monitor.jsx`, from the `service` component is responsible for tracking the availability of the URL and displaying the delayed response time, which is integral for the proper execution of the Home Page application.
+However, there is some refactoring improvement to be made to improve its clarity, maintainability,and collaboration between programmers.
+Inside the `Site monitor` code -  `site-monitor.jsx`, the `t` in line 5 from `const { t } = useTranslation();` should be renamed as translation for better clarity.
+Other than that, the site monitor should consolidate conditional expression as defined by Martin.
+Inside the site monitor, there are too many if statements from line 15 to line 52, thus increasing the complexity for other programmers to understand and maintain the quality of code.
+Those if statements can be consolidated into a function to return the value back to the export function to uphold the maintainability and readability.